Dog Friendly Cornwall – Best Bits

 With turquoise water and white sand, these two beaches were really special.
 We parked up at the Minack Theatre and walked down the cliff path to get the views of Porthcurno from above, then along the coast path to see the views of Pedn Vounder.

-This trip was the most amazing ending to a fantastic year discovering dog friendly spots around the UK as #CanineCritic2018.
-We hope you’ve enjoyed following our adventures and we can’t wait to see what the next Canine Critics get up to!
+This trip was the most amazing ending to a fantastic year discovering dog friendly spots around the UK as #CanineCritics.
+We’ll continue to add to our Cornwall section of the website as much as we can with each visit.

 Thanks for reading,